Anjediva Island: Indian rule

 The island celebrate the annual feast of Our Lady of Brotas, held on February 2, and the Feast of the Hermitage St. Francis of Assisi, held on 4 October.

 In 2016, the Indian Parliament announced that Project Seabird at Karwar was a sensitive project, wherein people could not be allowed to access it freely.
-This created a local problem.
-Thereafter, it was impossible to grant permission to celebrate feasts at Anjediva Island in Goa.
+This created a local problem: it became impossible to gain permission to celebrate feasts at Anjediva Island in Goa.

 Geography

 The island is located west of Karwar, Karnataka and is surrounded by the Arabian Sea.

 Culture

-The island is known for its annual feast of Our Lady of Springs (Nossa Senhora das Brotas) on 2 February and Feast of the Chapel of St. Francis D’Assisi on 4 October.
+The island is known for its annual feast of Our Lady of Springs (Nossa Senhora das Brotas) on 2 February and Feast of the Chapel of St. Francis D'Assisi on 4 October.